andrew/ultimate-awesome/README.md

 - [personal-awesome-list](https://github.com/kalbir/personal-awesome-list) - To help find that great article I wanted to share with you.
 - [awesome-of-awesome-ml](https://github.com/KatsuyaITO/awesome-of-awesome-ml) - Awesome list of awesome lists of machine learning.
 - [awesome-playgrounds](https://github.com/KirillTregubov/awesome-playgrounds) - A curated list of playgrounds that let you run code in your browser.
-- [awesome-komodefi](https://github.com/KomodoPlatform/awesome-komodefi) - A curated list of AtomicDEX project and resources.
+- [awesome-komodefi](https://github.com/KomodoPlatform/awesome-komodefi) - A curated list of Komodo DeFi Framework resources.
 - [awesome-foundation-model](https://github.com/Kyrie-Zhao/awesome-foundation-model) - Foundation Model for X and X for Foundation Model.
 - [awesome-hacking-spots](https://github.com/lack3r/awesome-hacking-spots) - :computer: :coffee: List of Awesome Hacking places, organised by Country and City, listing if it features power and wifi.
 - [awesome-zabbix](https://github.com/lasseoe/awesome-zabbix) - A curated list of Zabbix tools, tutorials, integrations and whatever else that might be useful when working with Zabbix.